wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.3.6 - Released on 6 March 2023 =
+= 2.4.0 - Released on 02 April 2024 =
-* New : Option to Header & Footer on Membership Page
+* New : Compatible with Wallet Plugin
-* New : Compatibility with latest WP( 6.4.3 ) & WC( 8.6.1 )
+* New : Compatible with latest WP(6.4.3) & WC(8.7.0)
+* Enhance : Report Section in Org plugin